 GREAT IDEAS START WITH BUILD

 Build was started in January 2012 as a program of D:hive, a welcome center and resource hub located downtown.
 The classes, called Build Basics, are based on national standards for entrepreneurship education.
 The first class in Detroit was offered in the spring of 2012 and since then demand has grown tremendously.
-Classes are now offered every season and have expanded beyond the core curriculum to include Build Social, a class focused solely on social entrepreneurship, as well as satellite classes offered in Hamtramck, Livernois, and Grandmont Rosedale.
+Classes are now offered every season and have expanded beyond the core curriculum to include Build Impact, Co.Starters, and Digital Marketing, with classes offered throughout the City of Detroit, Metro Detroit, and beyond.

 Downtown Detroit Partnership

 Detroit Economic Growth Corporation

 & countless other community professionals.